While maintaining prior projects, 2022 marked a fresh challenge in global scale with Apple.

 It started in 2008, creating and managing creative-design focused online communities.

 …there was a changing online regulatory landscape for kids and teens with COPPA and potential intellectual property impacts with PIPA legislation.
 This early online environment required adaptability and a commitment to stay ahead of trends.

 Recruiting administrators and moderators to ensure a safe space for discussion and creativity was paramount, and partnering with other community leadership teams would prove key to long term success.

-Working with PHPBB web community frameworks, crafting HTML pages, CSS, and basic scripting, unique communities were designed with forums, chat boxes, profile pages, news portals, and arcade games.
+Working with phpBB web community frameworks, crafting HTML pages, utilizing CSS and basic scripting, communities were designed with forums, chat boxes, profile pages, news portals, and arcade games.

-In 2010, community forums would be complemented by work on a daily blog would showcase music, books, and film reviews, photography selections, travel and writing diaries, and creative stories.
+In 2010, community forums would be complemented by work on a daily blog that would showcase music, books, and film reviews, photography selections, travel and writing diaries, and creative stories.

-A fledgling online media presence was dramatically expanded with videos, articles, and social media portals that engaged customers and told a story about the business.
+An early online media presence was expanded with videos, articles, and social media portals that engaged customers and told a story about the business.

-During the pandemic, The Coronavirus Revolution website would be created as a place for positivity.
+During the pandemic, The Coronavirus Revolution website was created as a resource for positivity.

-The idea was to share stories and resources that could be explored while many populations were in quarantine.
+The idea was to share encouraging stories and educational resources that could be explored during quarantine.